appleby/Lisp-In-Small-Pieces-VM/README.md

 ## For the Adventurous Soul

-If, for some reason, you want to use these scripts to push your own lisp-in-small-pieces-vm build to Atlas, here is what to do:
+If you want to use these scripts to push your own lisp-in-small-pieces-vm build to Atlas, here is what to do:

 1. Set `ATLAS_USERNAME` and (optionally) `ATLAS_NAME` in